Disease Guide ·Pyometra ·2026

 The Preventable Condition Question

-Some insurers may question coverage since pyometra is 100% preventable by spaying.
-However, most policies don't exclude conditions on the basis of preventability.
-Check your policy's language around preventable conditions.
-A few policies may encourage or require spaying and deny claims if the owner chose not to spay.
+Some insurers question coverage since pyometra is 100% preventable by spaying.
+Most policies don't exclude preventable conditions.
+A few may deny claims if the owner didn't spay.
+Check your policy language.

 Red flag · Routine exclusion